House of Commons of the United Kingdom: Relationship with the government

-Before 2011, Parliament sat for anything up to five years.
-This was a maximum: the prime minister could, and often did, choose an earlier time to dissolve parliament, with the permission of the monarch.
-Since the Dissolution and Calling of Parliament Act 2022 and formerly the Fixed-term Parliaments Act 2011, the term has been fixed at five years.
-However, an early general election can be brought about (inter alia) by the approval of MPs holding at least two-thirds of all seats (whether vacant or entitled to vote, or not) or by a vote of no confidence in the government that is not followed within fourteen days by a vote of confidence (which may be for confidence in the same government or in a different one).
-By the second of these mechanisms, the UK's government can change its political composition without an intervening general election.
-As of 25 October 2022, four of the eleven last prime ministers have attained office as the immediate result of a general election; the others have gained office upon the resignation of a prime minister of their own party.
+Since the Dissolution and Calling of Parliament Act 2022 Parliament sits for up to five years.
+Prime ministers can, however, choose to dissolve parliament at earlier times, with the permission of the monarch, and often have.
+This was a return to the historic system that had been replaced by the Fixed-term Parliaments Act 2011, which fixed the term at five years.
+As of 9 July 2024, five of the twelve last prime ministers have attained office as the immediate result of a general election; the others have gained office upon the resignation of a prime minister of their own party.

-A prime minister will resign after party defeat at an election if unable to form a coalition, or obtain a confidence and supply arrangement, and may resign after a motion of no confidence in the prime minister or for personal reasons.
-In such cases, the premiership goes to whoever can command a majority in the House, unless there is a hung parliament and a coalition is formed; the new prime minister will by convention be the new leader of the resigner's party.
+A prime minister will resign after party defeat at an election, if unable to form a coalition, or obtain a confidence and supply arrangement, and may be forced to resign after a successful motion of no confidence (either from the House as a whole, or from their own parliamentary party).
+In such cases, the premiership goes to whomever can command a majority in the House, unless there is a hung parliament and a coalition is formed; the new prime minister will by convention be the new leader of the outgoing premier's party.
 It has become the practice to write the constitutions of major UK political parties to provide a set way to appoint a new party leader.